⚖️ Break-Even Calculator

 What is contribution margin?

 Contribution Margin = Selling Price − Variable Cost per Unit.
 It represents how much each unit "contributes" toward covering fixed costs and then generating profit.
 Contribution Margin Ratio = Contribution Margin ÷ Price.
-A 60% CMR means $0.60 of every $1 in sales goes to cover fixed costs.
-Once fixed costs are covered, the full CMR becomes profit.
+A 60% CMR means 60% of every sale goes toward covering fixed costs — once fixed costs are covered, that full 60% becomes profit.

 What are fixed vs. variable costs?

 Fixed costs don't change with sales volume: rent, salaries, insurance, equipment leases.
 Variable costs change proportionally with production: materials, packaging, shipping, sales commissions.
 Semi-variable costs (utilities, overtime) have both components.
-For break-even analysis, it's important to correctly categorize costs — misclassifying fixed costs as variable will give incorrect results.
+Correctly categorising costs is critical — misclassifying a fixed cost as variable will skew your break-even result.

 What is the margin of safety?

 Margin of Safety = (Expected Sales − Break-Even Sales) ÷ Expected Sales × 100%.
 It shows how far sales can fall before you hit a loss.
 A 30% margin of safety means sales would need to drop 30% before you start losing money.
 Higher is safer.
-Use it to assess business risk: high fixed-cost businesses (like airlines) typically have thin safety margins.
+High fixed-cost businesses — like airlines, hotels, restaurants, and manufacturing plants — typically have thin safety margins because their break-even point is high relative to maximum capacity.

 How can I lower my break-even point?